 Does The Person Accused Of DUI Have To Be At This Hearing?

 They do not.
+Their attorney can represent them in challenging the revocation.
 They used to have to be at the hearing if they wanted a modification.
 Under the old law, if a person sought a modification, it was at the discretion of the court.
-I would have to present my client's testimony in the event that we were not successful in challenging the revocation to show that what their driving needs were, that they didn't have any other means of getting to and from work, so to speak, without being able to drive with the ignitioninterlock device.
+I would have to present my client's testimony in the event that we were not successful in challenging the revocation to show what their driving needs were, that they didn't have any other means of getting to and from work, so to speak, without being able to drive with the ignition interlock device.

-One of the changes that took place as of November 1stas a result of Senate Bill 712 was that it took away the discretionary aspect with the court and made it mandatory.
-If I request a modification on behalf of my client, the court has to grant it.
-As a result of that, my clients are welcome to come in and watch, but they don't have to necessarily be there.
-The only other reason they would need to be there is if I actually have to call them as a witness in the case, but those cases are very few and far between because we rarely ever want to put our client on the stand, especially if they have pending criminal charges.
+The only reason our client would need to be there is if I actually have to call them as a witness in the case, but those cases are very few and far between because we rarely ever want to put our client on the stand, especially if they have pending criminal charges.

 Yeah, it can be used in the hearing.
-As a matter of fact, if the person took a breath or blood test, DPS has the additional burden of showing that those tests were done in accordance with the Oklahoma Board of Test administrative rules.
-There have been several cases over the past several years where DPS has not met its burden in showing compliance with those rules.
+As a matter of fact, if the person took a breath or blood test, Service Oklahoma has the additional burden of showing that those tests were done in accordance with Oklahoma State law and the Oklahoma Board of Test administrative rules.
+There have been several cases over the past several years where DPS (now Service Oklahoma) has not met its burden in showing compliance with those rules.
 More often than not, there's a problem with the rules or how the Board of Rules promulgated their rules throughout, which resulted in the throwing out of breath test or blood test results.
-But yeah, if you get a breath or blood test, DPS has to also show that those are valid tests that were done.
+But yeah, if you get a breath or blood test, Service Oklahoma has to also show that those are valid tests that were done.

 Then Are They Able To Bring Up Past DUI Charges At This Hearing?

-Well, the way it works is the court, DPS can't use prior revocations to, essentially it's showing that, "Well, gee, judge, they had a DUI before, so obviously they must've had a DUI this time.”
+Well, the way it works is the court, Service Oklahoma can't use prior revocations to, essentially it's showing that, "Well, gee, judge, they had a DUI before, so obviously they must've had a DUI this time.”
 They can't utilize previous DUI's for that position.
-What they can use it for though is after the court determines that DPS has met its burden and they're going to revoke them, DPS would then utilize the driving record to show previous DUI's where the individual had been revoked within the past ten years, which would increase the revocation period.
+What they can use it for though is after the court determines that Service Oklahoma has met its burden and they're going to revoke them, Service Oklahoma would then utilize the driving record to show previous DUI's where the individual had been revoked within the past ten years, which would increase the revocation period.

-For example, a first-time revocation is for six months, a second-time revocation is for one year, and a third-time revocation, third or subsequent revocation, is for three years.
-If I had a client who had a previous revocation within the past ten years, DPS would have to show that to the court in order to get the revocation this time around to be a one-year revocation.
+For example, a first-time revocation is for six months, a second-time revocation is for one year, and a third-time revocation, third or subsequent revocation, is for two years.
+If I had a client who had a previous revocation within the past ten years, Service Oklahoma would have to show that to the court in order to get the revocation this time around to be a one-year revocation.

 If The Hearing Is Lost, Is There A Way To Appeal That Hearing?

 Yes.
-It actually affects both sides – the Department of Public Safety, should they lose, and myself, should I lose that case.
-You have a right to appeal the Oklahoma Supreme Court.
+It actually affects both sides – Service Oklahoma, should they lose, and myself, should I lose that case.
+You have a right to appeal to the Oklahoma Supreme Court.
 Unfortunately, you only have 30 days from the date the final order is entered by the district court to appeal that, so it's a very quick process.
 The Oklahoma Supreme Court, most generally, will assign those types of cases to the Oklahoma Court of Civil Appeals, which is a lower court to the Supreme Court.